Skip to main content

 AspectBNP (B-type Natriuretic Peptide)Liraglutide

 AdministrationIntravenous administration only.
 Used in acute care settings for heart failure.
-BNP levels also used diagnostically.Subcutaneous injection once daily at any time, independent of meals.
+BNP levels also used diagnostically.Subcutaneous injection in the abdomen, thigh, or upper arm.
 Rotate injection sites.
-Can be used with oral diabetes medications.
+Administer once daily at any time, independent of meals.
+Store pens refrigerated before first use; after first use, store at room temperature or refrigerated for up to 30 days.

 Best For